Virtual Clinic Videos

 is a freelance writer who has written dozens of magazine

-uses some of the latest technology and techniques to build
+some of the latest technology and techniques to build his

-his 19th Century Civil War O scale railroad, including
+19th Century Civil War O scale railroad, including laser

-laser cutting, photo etching, 3D printing, spin casting,
+cutting, photo etching, 3D printing, spin casting, battery

-controlled telegraph system.
-His blog is a journal
+telegraph system.
+His blog is a journal following the

-1863, and other model railroad projects.
-He is also the
+other model railroad projects.
+He is also the proprietor of

-proprietor of Alkem Scale Models, a cottage industry
+Alkem Scale Models, a cottage industry specializing in fine

 Blog*